-Based on a stream of observed sensor measurements, a Spatio-Temporal Random Field [17] estimates the future sensor values, whereas values for non-sensor locations are estimated using Gaussian Processes [14].
+Based on a stream of observed sensor measurements, a Spatio-Temporal Random Field [25] estimates the future sensor values, whereas values for non-sensor locations are estimated using Gaussian Processes [20].
 To the best of the authors knowledge, streamed STRF+GP prediction has not been considered until now and is therefore a novel method for traffic modelling.
+A comparable method is proposed in the same workshop [29] that combines a linear dynamic system with Gaussian Processes for near-time forecasts.
+Comparing these two models in terms of precision and speed is open for future work.